-At the first visit, the tooth to receive the crown is examined and prepared.
-X-rays are taken of the tooth and bone around it.
-If decay is found or there is a risk of infection or injury to the tooth’s pulp, a root canal treatment may need to be done first.
-(Pulp is the soft tissue inside your teeth containing blood vessels, nerves and connective tissue.)
+During the first visit, the tooth that’s going to receive the crown is examined and prepared.
+X-rays are taken of the tooth and the bone around it.
+Your dentist might have to do a root canal treatment before you dental crown procedure if there’s any:

-To make room for the crown, the tooth to receive it is filed down across the top and sides.
-The amount of tooth filed away depends on the type of crown selected.
-All-metal crowns are thinner and don’t need as much tooth structure removed compared with all-porcelain or porcelain-fused-to-metal crowns.
-If too much tooth is missing, due to damage or decay, a filling material is used to “build up” enough tooth structure for the crown to cover.
+The tooth that’s receiving the crown will be filed down across the top and sides.
+This will make space for the crown itself.
+The amount of tooth that gets filed away depends on the type of crown you have.
+All-metal dental crowns are thinner and don’t need as much of the tooth removed as all-porcelain or porcelain-fused-to-metal crowns.
+If too much of your tooth is missing — due to damage or decay — a filling material can be used to “build up” enough tooth structure for the crown to cover.

-After reshaping the tooth, a paste or putty is used to make a copy (also called impression) of the tooth that will be receiving the crown.
-Impressions of the teeth above and below the tooth to receive the dental crown are also made.
+After reshaping the tooth, a paste or putty is used to make a copy (also called a impression) of the tooth that’s going to receive the crown.
+Impressions of the teeth above and below the tooth that’s getting the dental crown will also be made.
 This is done to make sure that the crown will not affect your bite.

 The impressions are sent to a dental laboratory.
 The laboratory makes the crowns and usually returns them to the dentist’s office in two to three weeks.
-During this first office visit your dentist will make a temporary crown to cover and protect the prepared tooth while the permanent crown is being made.
+During this first office visit, your dentist will make a temporary crown to cover and protect the prepared tooth while you’re waiting on the permanent crown.

-At the second visit, the permanent crown is placed.
+At the second visit, the permanent crown is placed on your tooth.
 First, the temporary crown is removed and the fit and color of the permanent crown is checked.
 If everything is okay, a local anesthetic (“numbing” drug) is sometimes used to numb the tooth and the new crown is permanently cemented in place.